The Best Pet-Safe Indoor Houseplants for Cats and Dogs

 Best pet-safe houseplants

-There are pet-friendly plants, and some are only safe for cats or dogs.
-Depending on the pets in your home, you may need to look around to find plants safe for everyone in your home.
+Depending on the pets in your home, you may need to look around to find the perfect plant that’s safe for everyone in your home.

 Here are 20 of the best pet-safe houseplants for cats and dogs and how to care for each.[1]
 [2] [3]